Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Related work

 \subsection{Deep learning methods for estimating blood pressure}

-Deep learning models have been employed to analyze physiological signals to estimate blood pressure. \cite{miao2020continuous} proposed a deep learning model based on ResNet and LSTM to estimate continuous blood pressure from single channel ECG signals. \cite{panwar2020pp} introduced PP-Net, which consists of 1D convolution blocks and LSTM layers, to estimate SBP, DBP, and heart rate from PPG signals. \cite{huang2022mlp} analyzed PTT between PPG and ECG signals and employed MLP-Mixer to estimate blood pressure.
-Moreover, \cite{ma2024stp} proposed a data preprocessing method for transforming physiological features in PPG signals obtained from different sources to estimate blood pressure in self-supervised manner.
+Deep learning models have been employed to analyze physiological signals to estimate blood pressure.
+Miao et al.~\cite{miao2020continuous} proposed a deep learning model based on ResNet and LSTM to estimate continuous blood pressure from single channel ECG signals.
+Panwar et al.~\cite{panwar2020pp} introduced PP-Net, which consists of 1D convolution blocks and LSTM layers, to estimate SBP, DBP, and heart rate from PPG signals.
+Huang et al.~\cite{huang2022mlp} analyzed PTT between PPG and ECG signals and employed MLP-Mixer to estimate blood pressure.
+Moreover, Ma et al.~\cite{ma2024stp} proposed a data preprocessing method for transforming physiological features in PPG signals obtained from different sources to estimate blood pressure in self-supervised manner.

 Recently, vision-based methods for estimating blood pressure have received much attention.
-Most conventional approaches integrated rPPG methods to extract physiological signals and deep learning models to estimate blood pressure from PPG signals. \cite{wu2022facial} proposed FS-Net to estimate SBP and DBP values from three-channel rPPG signals and seven physiological indicators including heart rate and body mass index. \cite{bousefsaf2022estimation} employed continuous wavelet transform and a pre-trained U-Net model to estimate continuous BP signals from estimated rPPG signals.
+Most conventional approaches integrated rPPG methods to extract physiological signals and deep learning models to estimate blood pressure from PPG signals.
+Wu et al.~\cite{wu2022facial} proposed FS-Net to estimate SBP and DBP values from three-channel rPPG signals and seven physiological indicators including heart rate and body mass index.
+Bousefsaf et al.~\cite{bousefsaf2022estimation} employed continuous wavelet transform and a pre-trained U-Net model to estimate continuous BP signals from estimated rPPG signals.
 The rPPG signals were obtained by spatially averaging green channel of skin regions in facial videos.
-On the other hand, \cite{chen2023remote} proposed an end-to-end network for estimating blood pressure from facial videos.
+On the other hand, Chen et al.~\cite{chen2023remote} proposed an end-to-end network for estimating blood pressure from facial videos.
 They extracted spatiotemporal features from four pre-defined facial regions and regressed SBP and DBP values by utilizing ResNet18 and bidirectional LSTM layers.
+Previous studies typically extract visible pulse waves in a non-parametric manner and have difficulty fully utilizing the temporal features of facial videos.
+To address this issue, we explore a deep learning-based phase-shifted rPPG estimation method as an intermediate step in BP estimation.
+In Table~\ref{tab:related-works}, we summarize previous studies on deep learning-based heart rate and blood pressure estimation.